neogib/MCQ-Solver/README.md

 > [!IMPORTANT]
 > The GUI will look great only on linux machine (tested on Debian).
 There may be problems with the appearance of the application when using Windows.

+> [!WARNING]
+> **Required**: You must set up an OpenRouter API key before running the application.
+The program will not work without it.

 To run the application locally:

 1. **Clone the Repository**: